Automatic Variationally Stable Analysis for Finite Element Computations: Transient Convection-Diffusion Problems: Numerical Verifications

 \subsection{Convergence Studies}

-To numerically verify the predicted rates of convergence from the \emph{a priori} bounds above we perform numerical convergence studies.
-This is accomplished by considering a well-known example of transient convection-diffusion, the Eriksson-Johnson problem \cite{eriksson1993adaptive}:
+To numerically investigate the convergence properties of our methods, we consider a well-known example of transient convection-diffusion, the Eriksson-Johnson problem \cite{eriksson1993adaptive}.
+This problem has a known exact solution that satisfies the following form of~\eqref{eq:num_results_homo_conv_diff}: